Cleaning a Crystal Chandelier

 Cleaning Guidelines and Precautions

-The most important thing to remember when you are cleaning your chandelier is to treat it gently!
+The most important thing to remember when you are cleaning the crystal chandelier is to treat it gently!
 Crystals can be scratched and damaged easily if not handled properly and the chandelier frame can be ruined if you aren’t careful.

 Here are some basic guidelines to follow when cleaning your chandelier: